Coverage Axis++: Efficient Inner Point Selection for 3D Shape Skeletonization: Introduction

 Previous efforts have been made for the computation of curve skeleton~\cite{au2008skeleton, ma2003skeleton, tagliasacchi2012mean, xu2019predicting}, which consists of only 1D curves.
-While Dey and Sun~\cite{dey2006defining} provide a mathematical definition based on the Medial Geodesic Function, curve skeletons are generally empirically understood.
-Moreover, the curve representation is typically limited to tubular components and cannot be considered a generalized tool for shape analysis.
+Dey and Sun~\cite{dey2006defining} provide a mathematical formulation based on the Medial Geodesic Function, yet curve skeletons are predominantly comprehended empirically.

-Another popular skeletal representation is the Medial Axis Transform~(MAT)~\cite{blum1967transformation}.
-The MAT is defined by a union of maximally inscribed balls within the shape, along with their associated radius functions.
-A formal definition of MAT is given in Sec.~\ref{sec:mat}.
-Different from the curve skeleton, the MAT has a consistent definition for arbitrary shapes.
-It comprises both curve-like and surface-like structures, leading to a significantly better representational ability.
+Medial Axis Transform~(MAT)~\cite{blum1967transformation}, as a complete shape descriptor, is another popular skeletal representation.
+The MAT is defined by a union of maximally inscribed balls within the shape, accompanied by their respective radius functions.
+A formal definition of MAT can be found in Sec.~\ref{sec:mat}.
+In contrast to curve skeletons, the MAT encompasses both curve-like and surface-like structures, offering a consistent definition for arbitrary shapes and superior representational capability.

-As of yet, the MAT computation poses challenges due to sensitivity to boundary noise and strict input geometry requirements, e.g., watertightness and manifoldness of the surface~\cite{li2015q}.
-To tackle the problem, an effective method named Coverage Axis~\cite{dou2022coverage} is introduced to model skeletal point selection as a Set Cover Problem.
+The MAT computation poses challenges due to sensitivity to boundary noise~\cite{li2015q} and strict input geometry requirements, e.g., watertightness and manifoldness of the surface~\cite{li2015q, pan2019q, wang2022computing}.
+To tackle the problem, Coverage Axis~\cite{dou2022coverage} is introduced to model skeletal point selection as a Set Cover Problem (SCP), which does not rely on surface connectivity and is able to handle both mesh or point cloud inputs.
 It aims to identify the smallest sub-collection covering the entire shape.
-This method minimizes dilated inner balls to approximate the shape, establishing a correspondence between the skeleton and the shape, leading to a compact representation of the original shape.
-However, solving the Coverage Axis is time-consuming since it is in an SCP format, which is a well-known NP-hard problem.
+This method minimizes dilated inner balls to approximate the shape, leading to a compact representation of the original shape.
+However, solving the SCP problem, which is \ZY{known to be} an NP-hard problem, can be time-consuming in some cases.
 For instance, the average running time of the Coverage Axis can be $236.1$s with the standard deviation being $408.4$s; See Tab.~\ref{table:QMAT}.
+Meanwhile, the recent work Neural Skeleton~\cite{clemot2023neural} proposes to first learn a Signed Distance Field from the given shape and then use the Coverage Axis to get the final compact skeleton of the given mesh or point cloud.
+However, it still suffers from low runtime performance (59.27s compared to our 1.63s) and relatively low reconstruction accuracy as shown in Tab.~\ref{table:pc}.